denten-books/plain-text/1-metaphor.md

 simulation in particular.
 Once the electronic book can be perceived as computation in kind, we can begin to examine the incongruence in the structures of meaning-making at the sites of storage and projection.
-If we consider "what you see is what you get" as a type of a promise, the following chapters will help us understand the ways of seeing and the material particulates of getting.
+If we consider "what you see is what you get" as a type of a commitment to a motivated metaphor, the following chapters will help us understand the ways of seeing and the material particulates of getting.
 The electronic book shall come to fore as a literary device.

 <!-- notes -->
 <!-- notes -->